Bluetooth-enabled tech shows promise for adherence in Cystic Fibrosis treatment

-A device to monitor inhaled antibiotic use by CF patients and transmit the information to doctors via Bluetooth technology resulted in improved adherence and lung function in a pilot study from Ventura County Medical Center in Ventura, California.
+A device that monitors inhaled antibiotic use in Cystic Fibrosis treatment, and transmits the information to doctors via Bluetooth technology resulted in improved adherence and lung function in a pilot study from Ventura County Medical Center in Ventura, California.

 Reported in a press release from the journal Chest this month: